Animaniacs: Home media

 Episodes of the show have been released on DVD and VHS during and after the series' run.

 VHS tapes of Animaniacs were released in the United States and in the United Kingdom.
 All of these tapes are out of print, but are still available at online sellers.
 The episodes featured are jumbled at random and are in no particular order with the series.
 Each video featured four to five episodes each which were accompanied by a handful of shorter skits, with a running time of about 45 minutes.

 Beginning on July 25, 2006, Warner Home Video began releasing DVD volume sets of Animaniacs episodes in order of the episodes' original airdates.
-Volume one of Animaniacs sold very well; over half of the product being sold in the first week made it one of the fastest selling animation DVD sets that Warner Home Video ever put out.
+Volume one of Animaniacs sold very well; over half of the product being sold in the first week made it one of the fastest-selling animation DVD sets that Warner Home Video ever put out.

+Record labels Rhino Entertainment produced albums featuring songs from the show.
+These albums include A Hip Hopera Christmas, Yakko's World and The Animaniacs Faboo!
+Collection.